enthought/traitsui/docs/source/traitsui_user_manual/advanced_view.rst

 The configure_traits() method creates a standalone window for a given View object, i.e., it does not require an existing GUI to run in.
-It is therefore suitable for building command-line functions, as well as providing an accessible tool for the beginning Traits UI programmer.
+It is therefore suitable for building command-line functions, as well as providing an accessible tool for the beginning TraitsUI programmer.

 The configure_traits() method also provides options for saving :term:`trait attribute` values to and restoring them from a file.
 Refer to the